-The Academy believe that football should be fun, healthy and life enhancing and that all those who participate in the Club’s activities should have an enjoyable and safe experience.
+The Academy believes that football should be fun, healthy and life-enhancing and that all those who participate in the Club’s activities should have an enjoyable and safe experience.

 The Academy acknowledges its duty of care to safeguard and promote the welfare of children and is committed to ensuring that safeguarding practice reflects statutory responsibilities, government guidance and Premier League requirements.

 Our policies recognise that the welfare and interests of children are paramount in all circumstances.
 We aim to ensure that regardless of age, gender, religion or beliefs, ethnicity, disability, sexual orientation or socio-economic background, all children:

 • Have a positive and enjoyable experience at the Academy in a safe and child centred environment for children and young people